russchua/Graph-Attention-Networks/README.md

   note={Accepted as poster},
 }
 ```
-If you would like to give me credit, feel free to link to my [Github profile](https://github.com/danielegrattarola), [blog](https://danielegrattarola.github.io), or [Twitter](https://twitter.com/riceasphait).

-I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs, and for giving me a few pointers on how to split the data into train/test/val sets.
+I also copied the code in `utils.py` almost verbatim from [this repo by Thomas Kipf](https://github.com/tkipf/gcn), who I thank sincerely for sharing his work on GCNs and GAEs.

-Thanks to [mawright](https://github.com/mawright), [matthias-samwald](https://github.com/matthias-samwald), and [vermaMachineLearning](https://github.com/vermaMachineLearning) for helping me out with bugs, performance improvements, and running experiments.

 ## Disclaimer
 I do not own any rights to the datasets distributed with this code, but they are publicly available at the following links: